All Episodes

 What are they going to do about the minimum wage?

-Broco continued.
+Brokaw continued.

-I mean, don't even misunderstand.
+I mean, don't anybody misunderstand.

 I'm never rude to callers, and I wasn't rude to this guy, but I thought we're beyond this.

-But Brokaw's an old lion.
+But Brokaw is an old lion.

-You know, Brokaw's from Jurassic Park, and in his day, this is what would be done.
+Brokaw's from Jurassic Park, and in his day, this is what would be done.

-The Republicans would be met with question, okay, you won.
+The Republicans would be met with questions.

-So what are you going To do to compromise with Obama.
+So what are you going to do to compromise with Obama?

 What are you going to do to help Obama?